 [Note to readers.
 This is the continuation of an entry that was started over a year ago, based on a thrift store visit that was conducted over a year and a half ago.
-Our publishing schedule has been violently interrupted by life being a complete dick, and for that we apologize.
+Our publishing schedule has been violently interrupted by life being kind of a jerk, and for that we apologize.
 But know that we persevere, and that it takes more than intervening circumstance to stop our work here at this thrifting blogging writing internetting blah blah you know the routine by now.
 Hopefully this publication will be the first step in returning to regular activity.
 No guarantees, but we can hope.
 We are allowed that.]

 [Also, our thrift coordinator no longer has that stupid haircut.
 He specifically asked us to notify you.]

 No one cares where we go.
 No one cares what we do.
 We are secondhand miscreants, cast adrift in the land of thrift, and no one has our back.
 If you’re still following along, hello and welcome again to another chronicle of the aimless wanderings of an organization devoted to exploring the fringes of the things that most people regard as disposable, and the thoughts they inspire, and the people who are brave enough to journey with us.
 We’re joined again by the lovely Katrina L. Coleman, sweating, violently cursing mother of #memphiscomedy and all around game sport for stupid haircuts and discarded misadventures.
 Shall we see what we found?
 Shall we?

 Okay well before I saw this sign I was full on prepared to steal from this charity.
 Not only was I prepared to steal in general (which this sign so bravely cautions against), but I was specifically inclined to steal (underline) “From This Charity!”.
 Thankfully someone took the time and expense to provide a beacon beckoning me towards the proper behavior, and with such creative and liberal use of capitalization that one’s attention couldn’t help but be kept throughout the duration of said sign.
 Pause for a moment and appreciate the subtle nuances of this onion we’re attempting to unwrap here, won’t you?